alfredodeza/konira/README.rst

-How does a test case looks like?
+What does a test case look like?
 ------------------------------------

 .. highlight:: ruby